archphile/thepenguin/content/posts/2018-12-27-getting-my-life-back-part-one-social-media.md

 What is really important is that **I feel that I escaped from dystopia**.
 I miss **nothing** from my old social media days.

 Social media are addictive on purpose; they were created to be this way.
-And living with a an addiction less can only make life better.
+The whole purpose of their existence is to make us want to use them more, so they can **manipulate us**, be able to **modify our behaviors** and finally sell our data to advertisers (this is the best scenario!), manipulators/bad actors in general.

+It is easily understood that setting ourselves free from the social media addiction can only make our lives better!

 ## Useful links